SSharroufna/maze-adventure-game/README.md

 This is a maze based game.
 Characters are randomly placed on each room.
 We have adeventurers( Human, Knight, Gluton, Coward ) and creatures ( Dragons, Creatures ) .
 Each have different health, power, characteris.
 In each room, there might be food or Armour.
 Food can be eaten to increase health or defense level.

+## OOAD

+1- Polymorphism: Allows different types of characters (e.g., Knight, Dragon) to share behaviors through a common interface, but each can implement its behavior differently (e.g., attack or defense).

+2- Inheritance: Common attributes and actions (e.g., health, power, attack) are inherited from a base class, simplifying the addition of new character or creature types.

+3- Encapsulation: Objects are self-contained, with their own properties and methods, ensuring clean game logic and reducing complexity.

+4- Abstraction: Hides complex processes (like maze generation or combat mechanics) behind simple interfaces, making it easier for players to focus on gamepl

 ## Design Patterns & Principles